macocu/LanguageModels/README.md

 We have to select a data set to train from.
 We have to be a bit careful, since we have to specify if separate lines have to be treated as separate documents.
 This might be the case for some data sets.
 If that's the case, make sure a full document or paragraph is on a single line and use --line_by_line later.

-For saving/storing data on a Google VM, an option could be a [cloud storage bucket](https://cloud.google.com/compute/docs/disks#gcsbuckets), with [explanation here](https://cloud.google.com/storage/docs/quickstart-gsutil#create).
+For saving/storing data, an option could be a [cloud storage bucket](https://cloud.google.com/compute/docs/disks#gcsbuckets), with [explanation here](https://cloud.google.com/storage/docs/quickstart-gsutil#create).
 Create a bucket like this:

 ```
 gsutil mb -b on gs://bucket/